 - (a) Initiation.
 Upon discovery of a probable violation of these rules, the PSP Chief will initiate a compliance action intended to remediate and prevent recurrence of the violation. - (b) Intent.
-A compliance action is intended to minimize the realized or potential impacts of the violation on public safety and/or the integrity of the pipeline system or LNG facility and will be consistent with the intent of § 40-7-117, C.R.S. - (c) Structure.
-All compliance actions notices to a pipeline operator must include: - a statement of the law, rule(s), or order(s) that the operator is alleged to have violated; and - (II) a statement of the facts upon which the determination of violation is based. - (d) Notice to Recipient.
-The official order, notice, complaint or other document required to be served under these rules shall be addressed to a company officer if the operator is a private corporation, or the chief executive officer of a locality, e.g., a municipality. - (e) Service of Process.
-The official order, notice, complaint, or other document required to be served under these rules shall be served personally or by registered mail.
-An official U.S. Postal Service recipient evidencing a registered or certified mailing constitutes prima facie evidence of service.
+A compliance action is intended to minimize the realized or potential impacts of the violation on public safety and/or the integrity of the pipeline system or LNG facility and will be consistent with the intent of § 40-7-117, C.R.S.
+After the Commission issues a notice, an operator shall have the opportunity to respond and to cure any violation of these rules. - (c) Structure.
+All compliance action notices to a pipeline operator must include: - a statement of the law, rule(s), or order(s) that the operator is alleged to have violated; and - (II) a statement of the facts upon which the determination of violation is based and recommendations on actions that may be taken by the operator to remedy further noncompliance. - (d) Service of process.
+Service of process shall be undertaken pursuant to rule 1205 of the Commission's Rules of Practice and Procedure and § 40-6-108, C.R.S.